Pipeline YAML Reference#

 property.
 Each generated job is assigned with the environment

-variables from corresponding element of Cartesian product.
+variables from the corresponding element of the Cartesian product.

-Example of matrix#
+Example of the matrix

 The following pipeline illustrates the use of the matrix